 Artist Stacy Isenbarger: Alexandra Teague’s Or What We’ll Call Desire was quite a treat for me.
-And just picked up TC Tolbert’s Gephyromania (late on that one) but appreciating folding into this one’s tensions too.
+And just picked up TC Tolbert’s Gephyromania (late on that one) but am appreciating folding into this book’s tensions too.

 Seen any good art lately?

 Poet M. A. Vizsolyi: I currently teach at Goddard College, where I often have the chance to see the work that students in the undergraduate art program produce during their time.
 There’s a kind of pure energy in the work of the students, an energy that’s wholly engaged with art as more than beauty—rather art that serves to directly critique art-making in a turbulent society.
 I encourage people to check out Goddard’s art programs.

 Artist Stacy Isenbarger: Just viewed The Bell, the Digger, and the Tropical Pharmacy, a 2014 art film by Jennifer Allora & Guillermo Calzadilla, at the Portland Art Museum.
 It is worth a visit but spending time with any other works of theirs typically is worth it too.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).